• Skip to primary navigation

 Sunny side up eggs nestled in a skillet of hash browns.

-If so, you're going to love my hash browns breakfast skillet.
+Anyone else have a hard time making a hot breakfast in the morning?
+If so, you're going to love my hash browns and eggs skillet.
 The entire meal is made in a single pan and is ready in less than 20 minutes.

 Ingredients and substitutions